JHFarrant/thesetmenu/README.md

 _Try it out [here](https://thesetmenu.co.uk)_

-> All the above steps are performed in your browser, your spotify history does not leave your browser
+> All the above steps are performed in your browser, your Spotify history does not leave your browser

 ## Getting Started

 > This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-First, run the development server:
+First, run `yarn install` - then start the development server:

 ```bash
 npm run dev